yedincisenol/laravel-api-startup/readme.md

 - Docker file
 - Parameter change for Onesignal on Device services
 - Fix `500` response code to `401` on   `Unauthenticated` state
+- Fix 0 data problem in urlencoded requests for update requests

 ## Contributing